standardebooks/manual/10-art-and-images.rst

 	Before completing PD clearance, carefully compare the reproduction in the page scan with the high-resolution scan to ensure they are the same painting.
 Small details like the position of trees, clouds, reflections, or water are good ways to check if the painting is identical, or if you’re looking at a different version.

 -	Sometimes the catalog record for a book has an incorrect publication year.
-Please verify the page scan of the copyright page to ensure the book is 1924 or older.
+Please verify the page scan of the copyright page to ensure the book is PD_YEAR or older.

 Resources for locating high resolution scans
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~